Simon Poulsen: FC Midtjylland

 At the start of the 2007–08 season, Poulsen continued to establish himself in the starting eleven for FC Midtjylland, playing in the midfield position.
 On 29 July 2007, he scored his first goal of the season, in a 5–0 win against Brøndby.
-This was followed up by scoring second goal of the season, in a 2–1 win against Keflavík in the second leg of the UEFA Cup First Rouynd to help the club reach the next round following FC Midtjylland win on away goals, with the results was 4–4 on aggregate.
+This was followed up by scoring second goal of the season, in a 2–1 win against Keflavík in the second leg of the UEFA Cup First Round to help the club reach the next round following FC Midtjylland win on away goals, with the results was 4–4 on aggregate.
 Three weeks later on 26 August 2007, Poulsen scored his third goal of the season, in a 3–2 win against Randers.
 On 10 September 2007, he signed a contract extension with the club, keeping him until 2011.
 His fourth goal of the season came on 30 September 2007, in a 2–0 win against AGF.
 Poulsen's performances as left winger resulted in him being named for the 2007 Danish Team of the Year.
 He was also nominated for the 2007 Danish Player of the Year but lost out to Daniel Agger.
 In the first half of the 2007–08 season, Poulsen went on to make thirty appearances and scoring four times in all competitions.

 Despite signing a contract with FC Midtjylland, his performance attracted interests from European clubs, with the likes from Germany and Netherlands, and was expected to leave the club.